zsh2401/blog.zsh2401.top/source/_posts/z-status-00.md

 categories:
 thumbnail:
 ---
-You'll be only one named after dream of the truth
+You'll be the only one named after dream of the truth